 Travel is important for your health and wellbeing.
 It is a fun way of getting fit, loosening up and taking a break from your daily life.
 Travel is important for your learning as well.
 It exposes you to experiences that are out of your comfort zone and to things that not even the best books can teach.

-Sure, there are disadvantages of travelling – ones that I am open to share as we move along in this article – but the benefits you get from exploring the world far outweighs them all.
+Sure, there are disadvantages of travelling – ones that I am open to sharing as we move along in this article – but the benefits you get from exploring the world far outweigh them all.

 Why is it important to travel the world?

 You get benefits from travelling, and these benefits are more than enough to make you want to book that next vacation immediately!